-We are staying at Tanglewood Place in Parksville.
+We are staying in Parksville near Rathtrevor Beach Provincial Park.
 If you have not been to Rathtrevor Beach Provincial Park before I would definitely recommend that you go.
 Funnily enough, the first time that I came here was as a youth when I joined my best friend’s family on their summer vacation.
 However, I never actually knew where we had gone until recently.
 It was that childhood experience of not really caring where we were off too as long as the trip was fun.
 And as I said, I was with my childhood best friend so I was having a blast and was without a care.
 All I knew is that we had taken a ferry to get to an expansive beach, where we stayed in beachside bungalows, caught and ate geoducks (“gooey–duck”; which was my highlight for sure!), and even went spelunking.
 It was always a fond memory but I had never really given it serious thought as to where we were until recently.

 Essentially five years ago we attended one of my wife’s high school friends, Jeff’s, wedding in Parksville.
 The wedding was at The Beach Club Resort and it was a beautiful ceremony.
 We are indebted to Jeff and Krysten for putting Parksville on our radar.
 The following year (2017) we visited Tofino in the spring, which is beautiful no doubt, but we found that the travel to get there with a young child was not easy.
 When we weighed out the travel time and cost for what we ended up doing, playing in the sand on the beach, we concluded that it was not worth it.
 And that’s where we decided to try out Parksville, the following spring (2018) as a closer and cheaper option, that still offered us our core desires, beach, convenience, and relaxation.